 Eaves also control solar penetration, protect the building’s foundation and windows from rain, and, in combination with soffits and fascia, may shelter venting openings under the roofing (in a barn, for example).

 Your Worldwide Steel building kit can include self-supporting eaves as unobtrusive as one inch wide or as expansive as 14 inches wide.
-Depending on the climate where you’re building your new roof, either could serve the primary functions of the eave nicely.
+Depending on the climate where you’re building your new metal roof, either could serve the primary functions of the eave overhang nicely.

-- Fascia: The wood board under the finish trim or the finish trim you see on the edge
+- Fascia: The wood board under the finish trim or the finish trim you see on the edge.

 - Soffit: The finish material under the overhang.
-Soffit material can include wood, vinyl or cement composite
+Soffit material can include wood, vinyl, or cement composite.

 Adding a New Overhang to an Existing Metal Building